ScenarioHunting/website/index.md

-Scenario Hunting leads to ensure the causal consistency across design elements before starting to code, then it uses a tool to automatically forge the abstract artefacts into concrete test code, to get instant feedback from the design decisions, and streamline communication, and training.
+Scenario Hunting the gap between design and code.
+It's the quickest way to spike the design, and to cover the model by safety net.
+Scenario Hunting leads to causal consistency across design elements before starting to code.
+It automatically forges the abstract artefacts into concrete test code, to get instant feedback from the design decisions, and streamline communication, onboarding, and training.